The Master Programme in Design + Change is an advanced-level two-year programme within Design, the main field of study.

 1. Representative Work

 Your portfolio should include a selection, 10 pieces, of your most creative work, and should represent a variety of design and art approaches and outcomes in relation to sustainability and design as an agent of change.
 We encourage you to choose work that demonstrate the range of your interests, also outside of your studies.
-Submit the 10 pieces on our website, drexel.lnu.se/portfolio in PDF, PNG or JPG-formats.
+Submit the 10 pieces on your pages on www.universityadmissions.se (in English), or www.antagning.se (in Swedish).
 You can upload maximum 50 mb total.

 In the upload form, enter a brief description of the work you upload.